EngineerBetter/engineerbetter-hugo/content/blog/debugging-your-development-process.md

 ## Case Studies

 We've been very fortunate that some of our customers have been happy for us to share the ways that we've helped them.
-Our approach is a perfect reality check for technology leaders in new positions, either by way of promotion or changing companies.
+Our approach is a **perfect reality check for technology leaders in new positions**, either by way of promotion or changing companies.
 These folks don't have any significant underlying dysfunction, and instead just want and honest appraisal from an outside source.

 Other customers (who have, to use a British colloquialism, _been in a bit pickle_) have quite understandably not been so keen on sharing their dirty laundry.
-Suffice to say that some of our more interesting work has been in organisations where things have not been great.
+Suffice to say that some of **our more interesting work** has been in **organisations that are struggling** with productivity and morale.

 ### Case Study - Index Labs